 Certain products work for certain skin types.
 My preference has always been non-water based vitamin C formulas.
 As a result, there is only one water-based drugstore vitamin C product in the group that I review.
 But water-based vitamin Cs can be very effective.

 Just look at dermatologist favorite and best-selling SkinCeuticals C E Ferulic Serum.
 No doubt this is an effective serum.
 Skinceuticals holds a patent on stabilized ascorbic acid composition and has the clinical studies to back up the effectiveness of their formula.
-Does this warrant a $166 price tag?
+Does this warrant the very high price tag?
 You can be the one to decide.

 A lower-priced vitamin C water-based serum similar to SkinCeuticals is Timeless 20% Vitamin C Plus E Ferulic Acid Serum.
 This serum contains 20% vitamin C. Timeless does not disclose that amount of vitamin E and ferulic acid in the formula.
 For comparison, SkinCeuticals serum contains 15% vitamin C. If you are looking for a drugstore alternative for SkinCeuticals, Timeless is a great option.

 Let’s take a look at a few drugstore vitamin C treatments that I’ve recently tried:

 L’Oreal Paris, Revitalift Derm Intensives 10% Pure Vitamin C Concentrate contains 10% Ascorbic Acid.
 This formula is packaged in an air-tight metal tube to protect it from light and minimize it’s exposure to air.
 It is formulated in a silicone base for a smooth application.